-Dogs or pets must be kept under leash at all times and not be allowed to run loose.
+Dogs or pets must be kept under leash at all times and shall not be allowed to run loose.
 Owners are responsible for the cleaning up and disposal of droppings and no pets are allowed in the Clubhouse.

 Severe weather has been known to occur in the Saint John area.
 Boat owners are solely responsible for taking measures to secure their vessels.
 The RKYC is not responsible for damage to vessels caused by weather.

-Nothing will ruin your relationship with your neighbours in the yard more then sanding your hull without doing anything to stop the paint drifting.
+Nothing will ruin your relationship with your neighbours in the yard more then sanding your hull without doing anything to stop the paint dust drifting.
 The following are recommended practices

 - Do your sanding before boats are uncovered